 - On the ground with eyes closed, squinted, crusty, weepy, swollen, and/or bleeding

-- Tries to get away from you but can’t (tries to fly, walk, stand, etc. but unable to)
+- Tries to get away but can’t (unable to fly, walk, stand, etc. but unable to)

 Full-body shot that is a close-up image of the head and the entire body of the animal.